Priming Grants (for businesses trading less that 12 months)

-Priming grants may be available for sole traders, partnerships or limited companies that fulfil the following criteria:
+A priming grant is a business start-up grant, available to micro enterprises within the first eighteen months of start-up.
+Priming grants may be available for sole traders, partnerships, community groups or limited companies that fulfil the following criteria:

 The maximum Priming Grant payable must not exceed 50% of the investment or €150,000 whichever is the lesser.

 Grants over €80,000 and up to €150,000 shall be the exception and shall only apply in the case of projects that clearly demonstrate a potential to graduate to Enterprise Ireland and/or export internationally.

 In all other cases, the maximum grant shall be 50% of the investment or €80,000, whichever is the lesser.